TMUniversal/papercrypt/README.md

 docker run --rm -it -v ${PWD}:/data ghcr.io/tmuniversal/papercrypt:latest
 ```

-Note that `-t` is required, so that the program can prompt for a passphrase.
+Note that `-t` is required so that the program can prompt for a passphrase.

-~~If you don't want to mount any volumes, you can pass data through stdin and stdout:~~
+~~If you don't want to mount any volumes, you can pass data through `stdin` and `stdout`:~~

 ```bash
 echo "{\"secret\":\"my-data\"}" \